puppetlabs/puppet-docs/source/guides/faq.markdown

 ## How Do I Test/Run Manifests?

-Once you have Puppet installed according the the [[Installation Guide]] , just can run the puppet executable against your example:
+Once you have Puppet installed according the the [Installation Guide](./installation.html), just can run the puppet executable against your example:

     puppet -v example.pp